 Chris Curranprincipal and chief technologist, PwC

-To ensure successful execution of strategy, he said CIOs need to recruit experts from the various disciplines -- within IT and from the business units -- that are touched by the items on the roadmap.
+To be successful at executing strategies that change how business gets done, Curran said CIOs need to recruit experts from the various disciplines -- within IT and from the business units -- that are touched by the items on the roadmap.